pvtodorov/btr/README.md

 Installing the repo will also bind some commands that can be used in the terminal.
 In order to specify how to run the software, a settings file is needed.
 An example can be see in this repo's `example_settings.json`.
+If a background is being generated, a file such as `example_background_params.json` must be provided.
+If a hypothesis is being used as the feature set, a `.gmt` file must be used such as this [this](http://www.pathwaycommons.org/archives/PC2/v10/PathwayCommons10.reactome.uniprot.gmt.gz) from Pathway Commons.

 ### Making predictions

 To generate background predictions:

-    btr-predict <path to settings file>
+    btr-predict <path to settings file> -b <path to background parmeters>

 To generate geneset predictions: